tangentsoft/pidp8i/doc/uwfocal-manual.md

 3. Page footnotes referenced by asterisks are now numbered end-notes.

-4. Removed page numbers, removed the table of contents, and replaced prose page references with internal hyperlinks.
+4. Removed page numbers and replaced prose page references with internal hyperlinks.
 This version is intended to be read on a computer screen, not on paper; even if printed, the original pagination would no longer apply.

-    (TODO: Restore ToC using internal hyperlinks?
-We should probably have named anchors for each level 2 header at least, and probably level 3 as well.)

 5. Replaced instances of the obscure Latin initialism [v.i.][videf] (*vide infra*, meaning "see below") with hyperlinks to the referenced section.